 In order to comply with ambitious CO2 reduction targets, the use of fluctuating renewable power sources such as wind and solar is increasing Worldwide.
 Therefore, highly efficient pathways are needed to help balancing a growing electricity production/consumption mismatch.
 ECo project (Efficient Co-Electrolyser for Efficient Renewable Energy Storage) is a European research project that is focused on conversion of excess renewable electricity into distributable and storable hydrocarbons, such as methane, via simultaneous electrolysis of steam and CO2 through SOEC (Solid Oxide Electrolysis Cells).
 The aim of ECo is to move the current technology readiness level (TRL) 3 to level 5 and bring the technology from proof-of-concept to validation of the technology in a relevant environment, making it ready for future prototype demonstration.

-From the cement industry perspective, the aim of ECo project is to utilise CO2 for co-electrolysis SOEC in combination with electricity production from renewable sources for storage as methane presents an interesting approach to handling CO2 emissions from the cement industry in a future sustainable energy system.
+From the cement industry perspective, the aim of ECo project was to utilise CO2 for co-electrolysis SOEC in combination with electricity production from renewable sources for storage as methane presented an interesting approach to handling CO2 emissions from the cement industry in a future sustainable energy system.

-ECo project is a three-year European funded project, which involves nine partners from both academia and industry across six European countries and started in May 2016.
-In relation to the work program, ECo aims at:
+ECo project was a three-year European funded project, which involved nine partners from both academia and industry across six European countries that started in May 2016.
+In relation to the work program, ECo aimed to:

 - Develop and enhance improved solid oxide cells (SOEC) based on novel cell structure including electrode backbone structures and infiltration and design of electrolyte/electrode interfaces to achieve high performances and high efficiencies at ~100 °C lower operating temperatures than state-of-the-art.
 The goal is to reduce thermally activated degradation processes, as well as to improve integration with hydrocarbon production, without disregarding the reduction of Overall costs;